Connect devices

 • Android AVD emulators

 • Genymotion desktop emulated devices.
-Not relevant for OpenText Core SDP and OpenText Core Functional Testing Lab.
+Does not apply to OpenText Core SDP and OpenText Core Functional Testing Lab.

 • iOS simulator